MDCore/roadTripper/README.md

 * the time and position of each image will be logged in the configured capturelog file, default `capturelog.txt`

 # CAVEATS
 It's clunky and error-prone.
-You will find you have to go back and re-capture images which means manually editing lastposition.
+You will find you have to go back and re-capture images which means manually editing `lastposition.txt`.
 It will also get lost.
-This is originally designed to go along a national highway, without detours.
+This script was originally designed to go along a national highway, without detours, and it wasn't very good at that.
+There is more to come though!

 # PLANNED FEATURES
 * Use Google Directions API to follow a route (no more geting lost).
+** This includes a tool for easily selecting a route
 * A tool for easily re-capturing bad images.

 ## LICENSE